deAlgorithm/deAlgorithm/README.md

 ## About Me

-I started in IT support and data analytics, but the deeper I went into systems and data, the more one question kept coming up: who is making sure all of this is safe?
-That curiosity turned into a direction.
+Security is not just about tools.
+It is about understanding what you are protecting, why it matters, and what happens when it fails.
+That is the lens I bring to this field.

-I am a final-year IT student at the University of Ghana, building hands-on skills in threat detection, SIEM, and incident response.
+I am a final-year IT student at the University of Ghana, building hands-on skills across threat detection, vulnerability assessment, and GRC.
 I built a full SOC home lab from scratch using the ELK Stack, Sysmon, and Mythic C2, simulating real attacks and detecting them the way an analyst would.
+Alongside the technical work, I am building GRC knowledge in Ghanaian cybersecurity law, data protection, and fintech regulation because understanding the legal and compliance side of security is what separates a good analyst from a great one.

 Then I went a step further.
 I founded **KwesiCyber**, Ghana's free community-powered cybersecurity awareness platform delivering real-time scam alerts, CSA Ghana advisories, and protection guides to everyday Ghanaians in plain language.

-Ghana loses GH₵14.9M+ to cybercrime every single day.
-KwesiCyber exists to close that gap.
+Reported cyber incidents in Ghana surged by over 50% in 2025.
+The threat is real and growing.

 ---